luc-j-bourhis/WingIDE-codegen/readme.md

-# Automated writing of attribute initialisations from method arguments
+# A collection of code generation tools for WingIDE

-## Description
+## Introduction

-This is a custom command for [WingIDE](http://wingware.com), a powerful Python IDE with advanced scripting capabilities.
+This repository features custom commands for [WingIDE](http://wingware.com), a powerful Python IDE with advanced scripting capabilities.
 What makes this command possible is the syntactic analysis of Python code provided by WingIDE and, as importantly, the fact that its scripting API provides an easy access to it.

+## Installation

+As any other WingIDE extension, simply copy the Python source (i.e.  `codegen.py` here) in `~/.wingide6/scripts` on Linux and MacOS X. On Windows, the path is `c:\Users\${username}\AppData\Roaming\Wing IDE 6\scripts`.
+You should replace 6 by 5 if you are using Wing IDE version 5 instead of the version 6.

+## Generate attribute initialisation

 The problem we want to solve is a frequent boiler plate: imagine we have type the `def ...`: